pierrickrogermele/dev-doc/dev/engineering.md

 <!-- vimvars: b:markdown_embedded_syntax={'dosbatch':''} -->
 # Engineering

+## Life cycle

+pre-alpha: still in development.
+alpha: not all features included.
+Not fully tested by developers.
+beta: all features included, but contains bugs.
+gamma: last version before release.

 ## NEWS file

 What to put inside a NEWS file (or CHANGELOG file?) and how to present it.